Tuesday, November 12, 2024

 [New MCE traction controller]

-Elevator fixtures – The existing hall fixtures where a mix between the older Westinghouse and newer[20+ years] Adams car fixtures.
+Elevator fixtures – The existing hall fixtures were a mix between the older Westinghouse and newer[20+ years] Adam's car fixtures.

 [Existing Adams Elevator car station]